po-strikes25/Library-Management-System/README.md

 *  _SQL_
 *  _REST API's_

-<p align="justify"> The project intends to create an easy-to-use Library Management System, wherein *issue* of books, available in the Library, to the students, their *return*, and subsequent management of such data in the form of *transactions* (entity), in the database, is facilitated to the user with much ease.
+<p align="justify"> The project intends to create an easy-to-use Library Management System, wherein <B> issue </B> of books, available in the Library, to the students, their <B> return </B>, and subsequent management of such data in the form of <B> transactions </B> (entity), in the database, is facilitated to the user with much ease.
 The project utilizes industry-level framewok and software development techniques. </p>

 <p align="justify"> REST-Full API's are created for creation of library card of a particular student, and its updating based on book issue and returns.
 Also, an API has been built using "JavaMailSender" to send automatic email to the students upon issuance of books. </p>